rclone/rclone/docs/content/docs.md

 **NB** that this **only** works for a local destination but will work with any source.

+**NB** that multi thread copies are disabled for local to local copies as they are faster without unless `--multi-thread-streams` is set explicitly.

 ### --multi-thread-streams=N ###

 When using multi thread downloads (see above `--multi-thread-cutoff`)